aldairarchez/CGJ_Lab/Sacbe_annotation/README.md

 ## Directory where you will save the parsed archives obtained from the vcf from MCPS (*general* archives to different gene lists)
 obtains the information that we need from the vcf from MCPS

+## DO NOT RUN THE SCRIPT CHROMOSOMES.SGE IT ORGANIZES THE RAW FILES OF EACH CHROMOSOME FROM MCPS (just saving it in case of needing it, please ignore it)
 [![chromosomes.sge](https://img.shields.io/badge/chromosomes.sge-blue)](https://github.com/aldairarchez/CGJ_Lab/blob/main/Sacbe_annotation/Codes/chromosomes.sge)

 Aggregates a column "Type" to know if a SNP is a deletion or insertion